miekg/gitopper/README.md

 <https://miek.nl/2022/november/15/provisioning-services/>.

 A sparse (but with full history) git checkout will be done, so each service will only see the files it will actually need.

-- create target directory for bind mounts.... package should do this.
-add: -h options, multiple hostnames, for testing and other purposes.

-## Bootstrapping
+Several bind mounts are then setup to give the service access to the file in Git.

+If the target directories for the bind mounts don't exist they will not (yet) be created.
+This is now also a fatal error.

 ## Config file